ansys/pyadditive-widgets/README.rst

 The documentation has these sections:

-- `Getting started`_: Learn how to install PyAdditive-Widgets in user mode and quickly begin using it.
+- `Getting started`_: Learn how to install PyAdditive-Widgets in user mode.
+- `User guide`_: Learn how to start a session with the PyAdditive client and run simulations.
 - `API reference`_: Understand how to use Python to interact programmatically with PyAdditive-Widgets.
-- `Examples`_: Explore examples that show how to use PyAdditive-Widgets to perform many different types of operations.
+- `Examples`_: Explore examples that show how to use PyAdditive-Widgets to visualize the results of parametric additive simulations.
 - `Contribute <https://widgets.additive.docs.pyansys.com/version/stable/contributing.html>`_: Learn how to
   contribute to the PyAdditive-Widgets codebase or documentation.